davewat/syslog-py/README.md

 with UNIX and Windows support.
 TCP and UDP transport is possible.

-If TCP is used, on every log message, that is send to the specified server, and a connection error occured, the message will be dismissed and a reconnect will be tried for the next message.
+If TCP is used, on every log message that is sent to the specified server, and a connection error occurs, the message will be dismissed, and reconnection will be tried for the next message.

 ## Usage